 The FDA rigorously and continuously evaluates all components of licensed vaccines for purity, potency, and safety.
 Continued monitoring has helped suspend or halt production and use of poliovirus, rotavirus, and respiratory syncytial virus vaccines when adverse side effects were detected.

 Refuting a Falsified Study

 More importantly, other researchers have never been able to corroborate his research findings.
 Numerous additional studies (from multiple countries and multiple research groups) have since documented vaccine safety in extremely large populations and have found no association of vaccination or thimerosal (a vaccine preservative) with autism or any other developmental disease.
 The data overwhelmingly supports the safety of vaccines.
-Even the national autism advocacy organization Autism Speaks indicates the safety and need for vaccination.
+Even the national autism advocacy organization Autism Speaks affirms the safety of and need for vaccinations.